 Every season of the Spring Classics starts out with Ghent-Wevelgem in March each year.
 In the early season riders are in great form and ready to show us what they’ve got.
 With lots of climbs, narrow roads, and plenty of cobbles the race proves to be a grand spectacle.

 Experience some of the best roads Flanders has to offer.
 Ride many of the climbs used in Gent-Wevelgem like the famous Kemmelberg with its rough cobblestones, high pitches, and twisty descents.
 Feel the bone-chilling rain, piercing cross-winds, and roll over the chocolate-brown mud.
 You will know you are in Belgium in the spring.

-Watch the 2017 Ghent Wevelgem on March 26, and ride the same rough cobbles the pros do.
+Watch the 2018 Ghent Wevelgem in March, and ride the same rough cobbles the pros do.
 For additional racing action catch the Dwars door Vlaanderen and the E3 Prijs Harelbeke, both one-day classic events with hungry competitors wanting a taste of the podium.

 One of Belgium’s finest Spring Classic races of the season.
 Watch Ghent-Wevelgem, ride in Belgium, and join us for another great cycling vacation.

 On your cycling adventure to the Great Ghent-Wevelgem you will ride the same roads professional cyclists do, test your skills on rough cobbled routes, climb steep grades, and enjoy the scenic beauty Belgium has to offer.
 Filled with sprinting, attacks, and crashes, Ghent-Wevelgem keeps the excitement amplified until the final kilometers.
 Not only will you watch the Gent-Wevelgem Spring Classic, but you will also get a chance to watch other big one-day races; E3 Harelebeke, and Dwars door Vlaanderen.